akgnah/fanfou-py/README.rst

 Step 1:  Authorize
 ^^^^^^^^^^^^^^^^^^

-We provide several ways to authorize, see more details on `Fanfou API OAuth <https://github.com/FanfouAPI/FanFouAPIDoc/wiki/Oauth>`_.
+The module provides several ways to authorize, see more details on `Fanfou API OAuth <https://github.com/FanfouAPI/FanFouAPIDoc/wiki/Oauth>`_.

 Way 1:
 """"""